-This year Expedition Class and Skullbone are combined in an epic coastal trek around Tasmania that primary schools and high schools can join for different legs of the journey.
-An examination of marine debris in each area will be one of the main topics, as well as other issues relating to the coastal management and history in each of the areas visited.
-Schools are invited to join Andrew and supporting experts for a day on the coastal leg closest to them, and the four Skullbone schools (this year Scottsdale High, Smithton High, the Jordan River Learning Federation and Ogilvie High) will be joining Andrew for a week to visit some very remote coastal places.
+In 2012 Expedition Class and Skullbone were combined in an epic coastal trek around Tasmania and multimedia education resource that primary schools and high schools joined for different legs of the journey.
+An examination of marine debris in each area was one of the main topics, as well as other issues relating to the coastal management and history in each of the areas visited.
+Schools were invited to join Andrew and supporting experts for a day on the coastal leg closest to them, and the four Skullbone schools (Scottsdale High, Smithton High, the Jordan River Learning Federation and Ogilvie High) joined Andrew for a week to visit some very remote coastal places.

 COASTWATCHERS and related videos (most recent at the top):